solo-io/service-mesh-for-less-blog/README.md

 ```

 ### Results across three 10 minute runs:
-- lowest P50 latency `6.1ms`
+- average P50 latency ~`6.38ms`
-- highest P99 latency `10.8ms`
+- average P95 latency ~`7.54ms`

-From these results, we can derive that the addition of sidecars to our test application adds around `4.5ms - 8.7ms` of latency to our application round-trip for our 3-tier service.
-Full results for the sidecar tests can be seen in the `/experiment-data` directory
+From these results, we can derive that the addition of sidecars to our test application adds around `4.81ms` (p50) to `5.72ms` (p95) of latency to our application round-trip for our 3-tier service.
+Full results for the Linkerd tests can be seen in the `/experiment-data` directory

 ## Istio ambient mode mTLS testing with v1.22.0